-- 3.22.1 The regasification plant is to be designed so that a single accidental event shall not result in a critical situation.
-The safety system is to provide two levels of protection to prevent or minimise the effects of an equipment failure within the regasification plant.
-These means of protection are to be independent of each other and in addition to the control devices used in normal operation. - 3.22.2 Heating and evaporation of cargo may be arranged as direct heating or indirect heating.
+- 3.22.1 The regasification plant shall be designed so that a single accidental event shall not result in a critical situation.
+The safety system shall provide two levels of protection to prevent or minimise the effects of an equipment failure within the regasification plant.
+These means of protection shall be independent of each other and in addition to the control devices used in normal operation. - 3.22.2 Heating and evaporation of cargo may be arranged as direct heating or indirect heating.
 Means shall be provided to detect gas in heating medium and to prevent overpressure in the heating system.